canonical/terraform-provider-maas/docs/resources/ssh_keys.md

 ### Optional

 - `keys` (Set of String) Valid SSH public keys.
 If specified, these keys will be uploaded to MAAS.
 Otherwise this field will be computed.
 - `keysource` (String) The source of the SSH key(s).
 Can be used to 'import' a requesting user's SSH keys from a source for a specific user into MAAS, specified in the format source:user.
 Valid sources include 'lp' for Launchpad and 'gh' for GitHub.
-E.g. 'lp:my_launchpad_username'.

-	Note that all keys from the source will be imported into MAAS, and all keys will be managed by this resource.

-	Keysources are not supported for import.
-Specify the expected keys using the 'keys' field.
+E.g. 'lp:my_launchpad_username'. **Note** all keys from the source will be imported into MAAS, and all keys will be managed by this resource.
+Keysources are not supported for import, so the expected keys must be specified using the `keys` field.

 ### Read-Only